-Exemption for (components of) a unit of study is granted if the Examination Board is convinced the student possesses the knowledge, insight and/or skills covered by the unit of study concerned.
-A request for an exemption has to be accompanied by formal evidence (e.g., diplomas and literature studied) and has to be approved beforehand by the examiner(s) of the unit of study or module component.
-In case the exemption is granted, the credits of the exempted (component of the) unit of study will be registered in OSIRIS.
+Exemption for (components of) a unit of study is granted if the examination board is convinced the student possesses the knowledge, insight and/or skills covered by the unit of study concerned.
+A request for an exemption has to be accompanied by formal evidence (e.g., diplomas and literature studied) and has to be acknowledged beforehand by the examiner(s) of the unit of study or module component.
+The exemption must be submitted by using an exemption form (see procedure).
+In case the exemption is granted, the credits of the exempted (component of the) unit of study will be registered in Osiris.